vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/improving-the-performance-of-apache-geode-persistence-recovery.md

 ---
-title: "Improving the Performance of Apache Geode Persistence Recovery"

-description: >
-        This is our journey into how we improved the system recovery performance.
 date: 2020-07-20
-type: blog

-# Author(s)
+description: 'This is our journey into how we improved the system recovery performance.

+  '
+lastmod: '2021-04-22'
 team:
 - Jianxia Chen
+title: Improving the Performance of Apache Geode Persistence Recovery
+type: blog
 ---

 ## Introduction